≪ Go to our review of Hiking Boots - Men's

 Weighing 3.09 lbs, this was the second-lightest midweight model, following the Renegade from Lowa.
 That said, we thought that this rigid sole strapped to our feet made them feel heavier than they really are.

 This boot has a flood height of 5.875 inches, modest for a midweight.
 The Salewa model didn't leak throughout our testing period, despite being submerged in creeks, puddles, and lake edges.
 We really liked the upper's strong resistance to absorbing water.
-Straight out of the box, it beaded off water, and continued to do so very well throughout the testing period.
+Straight out of the box, it beaded off the water and continued to do so very well throughout the testing period.
 This will diminish over time, but we enjoyed it while it lasted!

 Applying an aftermarket leather conditioner to the upper will preserve this boot's tendency to repel water.